Intrinsically Correct Algorithms and Recursive Coalgebras: Case Studies

 The algorithm itself has been modelled coalgebraically by \citet{taylor99} and in its extended form by \citet{jeanninWellfoundedCoalgebrasRevisited2017}.
 We give a refined treatment that entails its intrinsic correctness.
 The overall modus operandi for the coalgebraic correctness proof is very similar to the case of Quicksort laid out in \autoref{sec:prelim} and \ref{sec:well-founded-functors}.
 First, we identify a suitable functor that models the recursive branching.
 The two cases in the recursive computation of $\gcd$ are captured by the functor

-The left coproduct component $\N$ describes the first case of $\gcd$ and the second coproduct component $\N\times X$ consists of the arguments $X$ to the recursive call and an additional natural number which we will use for correctness.
+The left coproduct component $\N$ describes the base case of $\gcd$ and the second coproduct component $\N\times X$ consists of the arguments $X$ to the recursive call and an additional natural number keeping track of the quotient \(\floor{m/n}\), which is used for correctness.
 With this functor, the recursive computation of $\gcd$ can be translated into the following $F$-coalgebra on $\NgN$: